 Keith Jackowski, Area Manager

-After working 10 years in the every changing mortgage industry.
+After working 10 years in the ever-changing mortgage industry.
 I decided to try my luck, in what seemed to be a parallel career, selling insurance.
 From my first step into the very contemporary, swanky Columbus, OH office I had a feeling I was home.
 I soon found that Lincoln Heritage was much more than a new “sales job” it was my new “career.”
 They offered clients so much more than just life insurance.
-They offered a structured, pre-planned final expense program (with the company “Funeral Consumer Guardian Society”) that actually helped the families, in a emotional time, deal with the loss of a loved one.
+They offered a structured, pre-planned final expense program (with the company “Funeral Consumer Guardian Society®“) that actually helped the families, in an emotional time, deal with the loss of a loved one.
 Nearly all of my clients have experienced a funeral of someone who passed without having enough insurance to cover the funeral (most have no insurance at all).
 When it “hits home” that’s when people realize how important life insurance and having a plan, really is.
-What I really loved was that Lincoln Heritage Life Insurance was the only company that was willing to go the extra mile.
-The Lincoln Heritage Funeral Advantage Plan not only provides a policy, but helps “price shop” and “pre-plan” a funeral for the mourning family.
+What I really loved was that Lincoln Heritage Life Insurance Company® was the only company that was willing to go the extra mile.
+The Lincoln Heritage Funeral Advantage plan not only provides a policy but helps “price shop” a funeral for the mourning family.
 In such an emotional time, I’ve found that most clients are simply too distraught to make a rational decision.
 I am no longer a “sales person” with Lincoln Heritage, I’m an educator.
 I sit face to face with our clients, in their home, where they’re comfortable and not intimidated by a big fancy office.
 It’s so gratifying when a client tells me “my family is going to be so happy that I took care of this for them.
-Now they won’t have to pass the hat around when its my time to leave this world.”
+Now they won’t have to pass the hat around when it’s my time to leave this world.”
 I’ve not only found an amazingly well recognized and storied company, but I found a career and a company that I can be proud of.
 We help each other.
 We support each other and we inspire each other to be the best agents in the business.
 This job has provided with me with all the tools necessary to give myself and my family a better life.
-Last year I qualified for our annual company vacation to Scotland (I mean seriously, Scotland).
+I qualified for our annual company incentive trip to Scotland (I mean seriously, Scotland).
 They paid for both myself and my wife to stay in two different castles, dinners and scenic trips.
 I promise you, everything was “First class”.
 We were treated like royalty.
-This year, for the companies 50th anniversary, they’re taking over an entire resort in the Dominican Republic!
+I’ve qualified for multiple trips since then, including the Dominican Republic, Germany, Canada, and more.
 I can’t say enough good things about the company and the opportunity they’ve given all of us.
 Thank you Mr. Londen and your wonderful family for everything you do.
 There’s a perfect job out there for everyone.
 Lincoln Heritage is mine!